clementinboittiaux/homography-loss-function/datasets/README.md

 # Cambridge dataset

-Here you can find instructions to setup the Cambridge dataset
+Here you can find instructions to setup the Cambridge dataset.

 ## Description